-Literacy agencies fulfill an important and demanding role in their communities with limited funding.
+Literacy agencies fulfill an important and demanding role in their communities.
 Finding enough time and resources for outreach and promotion is difficult.
 However, increasing program awareness and effective public relations are extremely important and are closely linked to successful learner recruitment.

 Public relations is all about your agency projecting a positive image in your community to a wide variety of stakeholders.
 Here is an overview of four different types of PR that help ensure that your agency is projecting a positive image in your community.